blueprintjs/core/src/components/popover/popover.md

 to Popper.js; it uses the same semantics and supported values [as shown here in the docs](https://popper.js.org/docs/v2/constructors/#options).

-`import { PopperPlacements } from "@blueprintjs/core"` defines the full set of supported values.
+`import { PopperPlacements } from "blueprintjs-core"` defines the full set of supported values.
 There are straightforward base placements (`"top"`, `"bottom"`, `"left"`, `"right"`) and their variations, which each consist of two attributes: